MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin.md

 ## Security concepts in Microsoft Dataverse

-Intelligent Order Management is built as a Microsoft Dataverse application.
+Intelligent Order Management is built as a Microsoft Dataverse app.
 You can manage security by using concepts such as business units, teams, and users.
 To learn more about security in Dataverse, see [Security concepts in Microsoft Dataverse](https://docs.microsoft.com/power-platform/admin/wp-security-cds).

 ## Manage users